Harald-U/istio101/workshop/exercise-5/README.md

     ![](../README_images/guestbook1.png)

-1. Generate a small load to the app, replacing guestbook_IP with your own IP.
+1. Generate a small load to the app:

     ```shell
     for i in {1..20}; do sleep 0.5; curl http://$NLB_HOSTNAME/; done